iDarkHusky/PoCJest-Puppeteer/README.md

-# PoC Jest & UI Tests
+# PoC Jest & UI Testing with Puppeteer
+Simple TS React App to PoC Jest and Puppeteer